I have a deep interest in nature, gardening, and sustainability. The local arboretum is my universe of learning, and my

 What Is an Aster?

 Asters are one of the many members of the daisy family, as are goldenrods.
 Asters flower freely if left to their own devices.
-They have been cultivated into many varieties that look a little more tame than their country cousins, but I am partial to the wilder looking ones.
+They have been cultivated into many varieties that look a little tamer than their country cousins, but I am partial to the wilder looking ones.

 They are more subtle and simple in form with single rays emulating from a central disc.
 They arrive in cooler colors including the lightest lilac to white and also include mid-range blues and purples.
 Blue is an uncommon color in the flower world and you could pair these with the rich oranges and bright yellows of some of the mums.
 Of all the flowers related to daisies, the resemblance is strongest in asters.

 Their growth habit is variable, sometimes branching out and sending sprays of star-like flowers in all directions, which other cultivars grow in tame mounds.
 When I see asters, they remind me of late-summer evenings long ago when I would spot these bright little patches of unexpected daisy-like flowers in a field or by a roadside.
 I especially loved the blue-purple ones.

-Most like full sun but not broiling hot.
-So if your summers are super hot you may want to give them a break and place them in a spot with some afternoon shade, under another less dense plant so sun can still get through, or next to a large rock.
+Most like full sun but not boiling hot.
+So if your summers are super hot you may want to give them a break and place them in a spot with some afternoon shade, under another less dense plant so the sun can still get through, or next to a large rock.
 They enjoy tumbling over large flat rocks and planting them near rocks keeps the asters cool by protecting their roots.
 They are perfect in a rock garden.
 Asters will come back every year if planted properly.
 The cool purple and blue hues are an excellent contrast to the many yellows and golds of the fall landscape.

-- Heath Asters: These look the most wild and the plants have hundreds of small white flowers, some with burgundy centers.
+- Heath Asters: These look the wildest and the plants have hundreds of small white flowers, some with burgundy centers.
 The flowers grow all along their stems.